khateraAlizada/dataviz-project-template-proposal/README.md

 ## Prototypes

 I’ve created a proof of concept visualization of this data.
-It's a scatter plot and it shows out of pocket prescription drug expenses for ages 19-44 from 2002 - 2014 for males, females and total population groups.
+It's a scatter plot and it shows out of pocket prescription drug expenses for ages 19-44 from 2002 - 2014 for males, females and total (blue, yellow and red dots) population groups respectively.
 Between 2004 - 2008 per capital out of pocket prescription drug expenditure increased for all population groups.